hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/select.md

 # The SELECT Statement

-SELECT statements retrieve data from a table or view in the database.
+The LiveSQL SELECT statement retrieves data from a table or view in the database.

+Its main features include:

+- Numeric, char, date, time, boolean, and binary literals and combined expressions
+- All traditional SELECT clauses such as FROM, JOIN, WHERE, GROUP BY, HAVING, ORDER BY, OFFSET, LIMIT, etc.
+- Aggregation Operations, including Window Functions
+- Subqueries
+- Set Operators
+- Predefined function and custom functions
+- Common Table Expressions, including recursive ones
+- Assymetric Operators
+- Row Locking

-## A Basic Example
+## A Basic SELECT Example

-The following example retrieves all employees whose name starts with the letter A:
+The following example shows three ways of selecting the from a table according to a search criteria: employees whose name starts with the letter A.

+They trade simplicity for flexibility and can be a great fit for different use cases.

+### 1. General Form

+The general form is the most flexible one and can combine multiple tables (or none at all), and can include the full set of LiveSQL clauses described below.
+All expressions are valid, simple or complex, and their type is resolved at runtime.

+The result set is represented by a `Row` object:

 ```java
 @Autowired